pauloreis-ds/Machine-Learning-ROADMAP/6 - Training Model/Choosing an algorithm.md

 Can be used for classification or regression.
 Try to find best way to seperate data points using multiple planes (referred to as Hyperplanes).
 Imagine a road running through a city with red cars on the left and green cars on the right, the SVM is the road.
 With more data, you might need more dimensions (more roads on different angles and cars on different heights).

-## Decision Tree
+## Decision Tree and Random Forest

 Can be used for classification and regression (very valuable algorithm for structured data).
 Decision trees split data based on criteria such as, "is over 50" and "has average heart rate lower than 65" eventually getting to a point where the data can't be split anymore (you can define this).
 Random Forests are a combination of many decision trees, effectively leveraging and combining the choices of many models (this technique of using a combination of models is known as ensembling).

-## Random Forest

-Can be used for classification or regression.
-Asks the question, can a series of weak learners be turned into a strong learner?
-For example, train a series of weak learners whos job it is to improve each other (another example of an ensemble method, combining multiple weaker models to create a better one).

 ## Gradient Boosting Machine

 Can be used for classification or regression.
-Asks the question, can a series of weak learners be turned into a strong learner?
+It asks the question, can a series of weak learners be turned into a strong learner?
 For example, train a series of weak learners whos job it is to improve each other (another example of an ensemble method, combining multiple weaker models to create a better one).

 ## Neural Network (deep learning)

 Can be used for classification or regression.
 Takes a series of inputs, manipulates the inputs with linear (dot product between weights and inputs) and nonlinear functions (activation function).
 Do this a multiple of times (at least once for each neuron in a model).
-The importance if linear and non-linear functions (straight and non-straight lines) means neural networks can this combination to estimate almost anything.
+The importance of linear and non-linear functions (straight and non-straight lines) means neural networks can use this combination to estimate almost anything.